Liberty State Park, N.J. Photography Location

 Night Photography – ISO 100, Manual mode, open aperture, adjust your shutter accordingly.
 You will have shorter exposure at dusk than when the sun is completely down.
 Start with a few seconds of exposure and go from there.
 See our HOW TO SHOOT DARK SKY PHOTOGRAPHY PAGE

 There is food on the boat, but only on one side of the park.
 The park is huge.
 You can drive from one side to the other, or it’s a long walk.
-The food is on the opposite side of the NYC skyline area.
+The food is on the opposite side of the NYC skyline.
 It’s also open seasonally.
 There is a restaurant where weddings are held, but I have never been inside.
 There is a diner on your way into the park on the main road – Liberty Park Cafe.

-Liberty Park Cafe Monday – Friday 5 am – 8 pm, Saturday 5 am – 6 pm, Sunday 6 am – 5 pm
+Liberty Park Cafe: Monday – Friday 5 am – 8 pm, Saturday 5 am – 6 pm, Sunday 6 am – 5 pm

 14 Burma Road